Student says Oxford University turned her away from graduation because of 'provocative' ankles

 Oxford University has defended the sub fusc tradition and claims it reminded students of the dress code expectations before graduation.

-“The note went out to College Deans of Degrees at the start of summer as a reminder of the dress code for degree ceremonies,” a university spokesperson says, Telegraph reports.
+“The note went out to College Deans of Degrees at the start of summer as a reminder of the dress code for degree ceremonies,” a university spokesperson tells Fox News.
 “The note was intended to avoid delays to ceremonies, as a courtesy to everyone attending.
 We are not aware of any significant delays as a result this year.”

 Rachel Broome and Oxford University did not immediately respond to Fox News’ request for comment.